Vaugondry: Demographics

 As of 2000 the average number of residents per living room was 0.59 which is about equal to the cantonal average of 0.61 per room.
 In this case, a room is defined as space of a housing unit of at least 4 m2 as normal bedrooms, dining rooms, living rooms, kitchens and habitable cellars and attics.
 About 60% of the total households were owner occupied, or in other words did not pay rent (though they may have a mortgage or a rent-to-own agreement).

 As of 2000, there were 15 private households in the municipality, and an average of 2.5 persons per household.
-There were 4 households that consist of only one person and 1 households with five or more people.
+There were 4 households that consist of only one person and 1 household with five or more people.
 Out of a total of 16 households that answered this question, 25.0% were households made up of just one person.
 Of the rest of the households, there are 3 married couples without children, 5 married couples with children There was one single parent with a child or children.
 There were 2 households that were made up of unrelated people and 1 household that was made up of some sort of institution or another collective housing.

 In 2000 there were 8 single family homes (or 57.1% of the total) out of a total of 14 inhabited buildings.
 There were 3 multi-family buildings (21.4%) and along with 3 multi-purpose buildings that were mostly used for housing (21.4%).
 Of the single family homes 5 were built before 1919.
 The most multi-family homes (3) were built before 1919.

 In 2000 there were 17 apartments in the municipality.
 The most common apartment size was 4 rooms of which there were 8.
 There were single room apartments and 4 apartments with five or more rooms.
 Of these apartments, a total of 15 apartments (88.2% of the total) were permanently occupied, while 2 apartments (11.8%) were seasonally occupied.
 As of 2009, the construction rate of new housing units was 0 new units per 1000 residents.
 The vacancy rate for the municipality, in 2010, was 5.88%.